hpacheco/ses/labs/Lab2.md

 The testing methodologies that we have seen so far focus on traditional safety properties such as undefined behavior or memory errors.
 These do not permit to directly capture security properties such as information leakage, as we have seen before in Lab 1.

-Even if less usual when it comes to existing tools, we can naturally combine automated testing with security analysis techniques such as taint analysis.
+Even if less usual when it comes to existing tools, we can naturally combine automated testing with security analysis techniques such as taint analysis [^3].
 One such example is KLEE-taint, a (slightly outdated [^2]) fork of KLEE that dynamically propagates taint annotations alongside symbolic variables during symbolic execution.
 You can find more information in the [GitHub repository](https://github.com/feliam/klee-taint) and in the original [paper](https://cs.famaf.unc.edu.ar/~rcorin/kleecrypto/).

 [^2]: KLEE-taint appears to be a no longer supported extension to an older version of KLEE; the changes are minimal so, in principle, it would be easily portable to recent versions.
 More modern similar tools exist, e.g. [Jaint](https://tillschallau.de/wp-content/uploads/2021/05/jaint.pdf) for symbolic execution of Java programs; we could not however find its source code.

+[^3]: Symbolic execution can also be extended for testing that a program satisfies a general security property.
+[ENCoVer](http://www.cse.chalmers.se/~musard/files/encover.html) is an example of such an academic prototype, developed as an extension to Java Pathfinder.

 Consider the command injection example from before, minimally adapted to run with KLEE-taint in [os_cmd_injection_basic-bad-klee.c](../c/SARD-testsuite-100/000/149/241/os_cmd_injection_basic-bad-klee.c).
 The most relevant are the two following annotations: